 In the move to private, public and hybrid cloud environments, more and more organizations are realizing the tremendous cost savings, flexibility and scalability of open, disaggregated, modular data center networks.
 The modern architecture of web-scale networking provides scalability and agility in the data center while also lowering TCO (total cost of ownership) by drastically reducing CapEx and OpEx (capital expenditure and operational expenditure, respectively).

-Web-scale networking is a new, modern architectural approach to infrastructure with a few key constructs.
+Web-scale networking is a modern architectural approach to infrastructure with a few key constructs.
 Businesses can design cost-effective, agile networks for the modern era by adhering to these three constructs:

 - Open and modular